uma people: lu donovan

-UMA People is a series of profiles of UMA 'regulars' though threre's nothing regular about any of them!
-We share their stories of how they found dance, found UMA, and what it all means.
-All photos: Adriana Imhof
+UMA People is a series of profiles of UMA 'regulars,' though there's nothing regular about them!
+In UMA People shares stories about how people in our community found dance, found UMA, and what it all means to them.

 At a very young age, Lu Donovan's (they/them) was plopped into a Ballet class by their parents.
-Not an uncommon occurrence in suburban Boston.
-However, for Lu though, “Unlike a lot of other people who have that experience, I just never quit.
+Perhaps a common occurrence in suburban Boston.
+However, for Lu, “Unlike a lot of other people who have that experience, I just never quit.
 I never stopped doing it.
 It took me through the first 18 years of my life on a momentous path of training: 6 days a week, 4 hours a day.”
-Lu continued with Boston Ballet’s pre-professional training program until, when it was time to consider college, conservatory, or something else, it was made clear to them by mentors and teachers that “it wouldn't be possible for me to become a professional ballet dancer.
+Lu continued with Boston Ballet’s pre-professional training program until, when it was time to consider college, conservatory, or something else, mentors and teachers made it clear to them that “it wouldn't be possible for me to become a professional ballet dancer.
 Mostly because of body size and shape.”
 If you’re not familiar with ballet this might seem confusing.
 In the world of professional ballet, it’s not just about silhouette.
-It’s about 1 million other predetermined anatomical factors, such as one’s muscle development, metabolism, torso to leg proportions, and rotation available in the joints, especially the hips.
-Mix that up with Ballet’s embedded traditions of racism, sexism, and classism, and it starts to be clear that, despite an entire lifetime of training, the cards can be stacked against an aspiring ballet dancer despite years of training.
+It’s about 1 million other predetermined anatomical factors, such as one’s muscle development, metabolism, torso to leg proportions, and range of joint mobility, especially the hips.
+Mix that in with Ballet’s embedded traditions of racism, sexism, and classism, and it starts to be clear that, despite an entire lifetime of training, the cards can be stacked against an aspiring ballet dancer despite years of training.

 When Lu decided to leave Boston Ballet and attend a liberal arts college, they experienced a “beautiful awakening about what dance is and could be.”
-Lu explains to me that at Boston Ballet, they didn’t even have exposure to other ballet studios, let alone other styles of dance, the mindset was: “If you don’t go here you’re not a good dancer.”
-Moreover, the still-common belief that ballet is the one and only foundational technique for all other dance styles, was hammered home constantly in their early training.
-It wasn’t until they left Boston Ballet, did they find out about the Dance Complex, a dance hub just across the river in Cambridge, even existed.
-The Dance Complex is housed in a labyrinthian former Odd Fellows hall, that has been housing and celebrating a plurality of dance styles since the 90’s, and before that, in its former capacity as the Joy of Movement since the early seventies.
+Lu explains to me that at Boston Ballet discouraged exposure to other ballet studios or other styles of dance.
+The mindset was: “If you don’t go here, then you’re not a good dancer.”
+Moreover, the depressingly common belief that ballet is the one and only foundational technique for all other dance styles, was hammered home constantly in their early training.
+It wasn’t until they left Boston Ballet that they found out about the Dance Complex.
+The Dance Complex is housed in a labyrinthian historic building just across the river from Boston Ballet, in Central Square, Cambridge.
+It has been a home to a plurality of dance styles since the 90’s, and before that, in its former capacity as the Joy of Movement since the early seventies.

 Lu first came to UMA at the urging of friends Julia Bryck and Kayla Bobalek.
 Lu was attending Headlong Performance Institute (HPI), and found themselves missing dancing.
-(HPI is an extension of Headlong Dance Theater, a boundary blurring dance and physical theater that's been an engine of Philly's dance/theater scene since the 90's).
-Short on funds, but desperate to move, Lu did an 'Intro Month' at UMA -- back when we had a physical studio space -- and came to class every day.
+(HPI is an extension of Headlong Dance Theater, a boundary blurring dance and physical theater company that's been an engine of Philly's dance/theater scene since the 90's).
+Short on funds, but desperate to move, Lu signed up for an 'Intro Month' at UMA -- back when we had a physical studio space -- and came to class every day.
 “I tried everything”, they said.
 That was about a year ago.
-Pre-COVID Lu was no longer at UMA everyday, they took house regularly and often dropped in on UMA other classes, becoming a work study in early 2020.
-(Lu also shouted out Shannon Murphy's classes, as another local favorite.)
+Pre-COVID Lu was no longer at UMA everyday, but found a sustainable training rhythm; they took house regularly and often dropped in on UMA other classes, becoming a work study in early 2020.
+(Lu also shouts out Shannon Murphy's classes as another local favorite.)
 Lu says they feel safe being queer at UMA but the space, overall, with its many purposes and sub-communities, hasn't put forth a sense of queer community or collective for them.
 Lu says "queer people are there, we dance together on a regular basis" but Lu is "craving something a step further."

 For Lu, the multitude of styles they’re able to train and explore at UMA is part of the expansiveness of queerness.
 Lu is invested in “all of the possibilities of how a body can move.”
 They explained, “I’m excited about researching and investigating in a dance context with myself and other people about gender and queerness, how a body looks, walks, moves through space.”